0xvicky/shareme-app/shareme-frontend/README.md

 Frontend
+1) File Structring

-1)Routing: First wrap the whole app to the react router in index.js file....
+2)Routing: First wrap the whole app to the react router in index.js file....
   Majors: Routes, Route, useNavigate
   Implement them in the App.js